dlangille/SamDrucker/README.md

 # What is Sam Drucker?

-SamDrucker is a collection of small components which create a centralized list of all packages on all hosts
+SamDrucker is a collection of small components which create a centralized list of all packages on all hosts.

-Each components is designed to be:
+Each component is designed to be:

 * small
 * simple